VaibhavGovindwar/VaibhavGovindwar/README.md

 ## About 👇

-I am an aspiring Python Developer with a strong foundation in Python programming, machine learning, and deep learning.
-Passionate about leveraging Python to build efficient, user-centric applications, I specialize in frameworks like TensorFlow, NumPy, Matplot, and Pandas.
-My hands-on experience includes building machine learning and deep learning models for future predictions and implementing software solutions like facial expression recognition using CNNs and plant disease detection systems.
+I am an aspiring Python Developer with a strong foundation in machine learning, deep learning, and Data Visualization.
+I specialize in frameworks like TensorFlow, NumPy, Matplot, and Pandas.
+My hands-on experience in building future prediction models and implementing software solutions like facial expression recognition using CNNs and plant disease detection systems.
 A collaborative team player with a dedication to continuous learning, I bring a solution-oriented mindset to every project.

 ## Internships
 - **IBase ElectroSoft Pvt Ltd**            (March 2021 - April 2021)